nahidex/blog-dashboard/README.md

 This project is a dashboard application designed for managing blog data with easy visualization using Chart.js.
 It uses Bootstrap for styling and Popper.js for better tooltip management.

+### Live Preview

+You can view the live preview of the project at [https://nahidex.github.io/blog-dashboard/](https://nahidex.github.io/blog-dashboard/).

 ### Prerequisites

 Before you begin, ensure you have the following installed: